The Adventures of Tintin: The Secret of the Unicorn (video game): Console and 3DS versions

-The game picks up where the first scene left off, as Tintin, Haddock, and Snowy wake up in the desert.
-Two men approach them in a motorcycle with a sidecar.
-They are Allan's men, and plan to bring Tintin to the city of Baghar to meet with Allan's "boss".
-Haddock knocks them unconscious and he, Tintin and Snowy steal their motorcycle and head to Baghar to continue their quest to stop Allan.
+The three travel to the city of Bagghar, the Karaboudjan's original destination, to continue their quest to stop Allan.
 There, they discover that Omar ben Salaad (Waleed Elgadi) has the third model Unicorn.
 After getting into his palace, they meet Bianca Castafiore, who is staging a concert there.
 Tintin finds out that Salaad wants to get the third scroll, and that he is, in fact, Allan's boss.
-After a fight with Allan, Tintin gets the third scroll and heads off to Brittany, where he and Haddock earlier identified as Sir Francis' hideout.
-As Haddock re-enact Sir Francis's story, they learned the truth about the latter's tale, along with that the pirates had already killed all of his crew, that he vanquished Rackham and that the scuttle was necessary to finished off the remaining pirates onboard the Unicorn.
+Tintin gets the third scroll and heads off to Brittany, which he and Haddock earlier identified as Sir Francis' hideout.

+As Haddock re-enacts Sir Francis's story, they learn the truth about the latter's tale, including that the pirates had already killed all of his crew, that he vanquished Rackham and that the scuttle was necessary to finished off the remaining pirates onboard the Unicorn.
 Learning that the scrolls contain the coordinates of the treasure of Red Rackham, Tintin and Haddock plan to head there, but Haddock is kidnapped by Allan, who uses him as a hostage to get the scrolls.

 After rescuing Haddock, who remembered the coordinates, him and Tintin discovers that the treasure is hidden within Marlinspike Hall.
-There they confront both the Bird brothers and Allan and his men, find the treasure; which they find another scroll from King Louis XIV along with it, detailing he rewarded Sir Francis, along with his family, by giving him Marlinspike Hall in gratitude for vanquish Rackham and the pirates, making Haddock its true owner, and the signaled Thomson and Thompson arrest the criminals.
+There they confront the forces of the Bird brothers, Salaad and Allan.
+They find the treasure as well as another scroll from the King, revealing that he rewarded Marlinspike Hall to Sir Francis in gratitude for vanquishing Rackham and the pirates, making Haddock its true owner, and the signaled Thomson and Thompson arrest the criminals.